panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 /
 └── src/
-    ├── app/                      # This directory will contain your .ts files │   ├── components/     # This is where we will place out components │   └── bundle.ts      # This is our entry point file ├── views/                  # This directory contains our static pages ├── package.json
+    ├── app/                      # This directory will contain your .ts files │   ├── components/     # This is where we will place our components │   └── bundle.ts      # This is our entry point file ├── views/                  # This directory contains our static pages ├── package.json